Almost coherent modules and almost coherent sheaves: Introduction

 such that the induced pairing

 is perfect. \end{thm}

-The essential idea of the proof (at least for $\bf{L}=\ud{\bf{F}}_p$) is to use Theorem~\ref{thm:intro-1} to reduce Poincare Duality to the almost duality on the complex $\bf{R}\Gamma(X, \O_{X_\et}^+/p)$.
-This complex is studied via the isomorphism
+The essential idea of the proof (at least for $\bf{L}=\ud{\bf{F}}_p$) is to use Theorem~\ref{thm:intro-1} to reduce Poincar\'e Duality to almost duality for the complex $\bf{R}\Gamma(X, \O_{X_\et}^+/p)$.
+We study this complex via the isomorphism

-Roughly, we separately show almost duality for the ``nearby cycles functor'' $\bf{R}t_*$ and the almost version of Grothendieck Duality for the $\O_C/p$-scheme $\X_0$.
-In order to even formulate these things precisely, one needs to have a good way to globalize almost (coherent) modules to almost (coherent) sheaves in a way that almost coherent sheaves share many properties similar to coherent sheaves {\it and} the ``nearby cycles'' $\bf{R}t_*\left(\O_{X_\et}^+/p\right)$ (and its integral counterpart) fit into this theory.
+Roughly, we separately show almost duality for the ``nearby cycles functor'' $\bf{R}t_*$, and then establish an almost version of Grothendieck Duality for the $\O_C/p$-scheme $\X_0$.
+Even to formulate these things precisely, one needs a good theory of almost (coherent) sheaves that globalizes the theory of almost (coherent) modules.
+For this theory to be useful, we have to establish that almost coherent sheaves share many properties similar to classical coherent sheaves {\it and} the ``nearby cycles'' $\bf{R}t_*\left(\O_{X_\et}^+/p\right)$ are almost coherent.